 Grandparents have the best songs for kids.
 The stuff we hear these days is watered down kumbaya crap.
 Conor's grandpa is singing about a goat that will knock you from foolish to silly.

+In 1993, I went to the Borneo jungle for an adventurous vacation.
+I spent a week in the jungle to see the endangered Proboscis monkey and the endangered Orangutans.
+It was a hair-raising journey with only myself and a guide.
+On the final day of my trip, we went to the Sepilok Forest to visit the orangutans.
+These apes are super intelligent and also bold.
+They would come down out of the trees and steal people's cameras, hats and umbrellas.
+They would climb back into the trees and you could often say so-long to your valuables.
 I fell in love with these apes and I thought that i would one day soon have a child that would love to play with this stuffed orangutan.
 It has sat in the closet for over 15 years waiting and just yesterday, I gave it to Conor.
 He laughed when he saw the hairy ape and began to hug it and play with it.
 Unfortunately, it started to shed and I got nervous he would swallow some of the hair so after a couple of minutes of playtime, I perched it on the top of the crib where it looks over him, but he can't eat it.

 Conor awoke at 6am.
 He didn't scream.
 He didn't cry.
 He giggled.
 And gurgled.
 And played on his own.
 I tried to sleep with one eye open but it was no use.
 I had one ear on Conor.
 And one ear on my thoughts.
 Today is the first day of SxSW 2012 and I always get excited about what there is to be learned that will make me a better writer.
 A better marketer.
 A better leader.
 A better blogger.
 But right now, I decide it's better to just be dad.
 So I peel back the warm bed cover, walk over to Conor's travel crib, pick him up and kiss him good morning.
 He rewards me with the best gift a child can give his dad; he smiles at me with all the innocence that the definition offers.
 I'm proud to be his dad.
 And he's perfectly content to be my son.
 I revel in the glory.
 Knowing it will fade by the time he's a teenager.